 Here $\{T_0,T_1,\dots,T_8\}=\{0,2,5,7,10,12,15,20,30\}$, is the set of maturities quoted in the YoY option market.
 We calibrate the constants $a_1,\dots,a_8$ starting from the smallest to the largest maturity by matching to the YoY cap/floor volatility surface allowing a perfect fit to at least one strike per maturity.
 The dependence structure between the $\mathrm{R}$ and $\mathrm{S}$ component is fully determined by the parameter $b$ thus reducing the model to a two-factor setup where the calculated expressions for YoY caplets, YoY swap prices and swaption prices can be applied directly without approximation.

-The nominal and the real curve are fitted by construction, but the term-structure of YoY swap rates is less straightforward, since the swap rate depends on the full parameter set of the model, see Eq.~\eqref{RIEqYoYFairRate}.
+The nominal and the real curve are fitted by construction, but fitting the term-structure of YoY swap rates is less straightforward, since the swap rate depends on the full parameter set of the model, see Eq.~\eqref{RIEqYoYFairRate}.
 We choose to calibrate the $b^{\suptext{R}}(t)$ function to this term structure.
-There is enough flexibility in the $b^{\suptext{R}}(t)$ function to fit the YoY swap rates without error, but direct calibration results in a quite volatile $b^{\suptext{R}}(t)$ function which may lead to other issues, therefore we instead fit an eight-knot Hermite polynomial with a non-smoothness penalty and we find that the loss of accuracy when doing this is insignificant.
+There is enough flexibility in the $b^{\suptext{R}}(t)$ function to fit the YoY swap rates without error, but direct calibration results in a quite volatile $b^{\suptext{R}}(t)$ function which is hardly desirable.
+Therefore we instead fit an eight-knot Hermite polynomial with a non-smoothness penalty -- a similar choice is made in \citep{GretarssonEtAl2012} -- and we find that the loss of accuracy when doing this is insignificant.
 The flexible shape means that the correlation parameter $b$ and volatility parameter $a_{\subtext{R}} $ in practice cannot be identified simultaneously with $b^{\suptext{R}}(t)$ from the YoY swap curve.
 We solve this issue by simply fixing the $b$ and the $a_{\subtext{R}} $ parameters before calibration.
 In practice one needs only to avoid setting these parameters too low because the convexity correction becomes zero, by construction, if $b=0$ or $a_{\subtext{R}} =0$.
 In both of our calibration examples we fix these values at $b=30$ and $a_{\subtext{R}} =0.25$.